How To Add Charts And Graphs To WordPress

 - Scatter chart

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without having to install any extra plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your site visitors can see your charts and graphs on their mobile devices without having to install any additional plugins.

 How To Install The Visualizer Plugin

-Inside your WordPress dashboard, select Plugins > Add New from the navigation sidebar menu …
+Inside your WP administration area, select Plugins > Add New from the navigation sidebar menu …

 You can also activate the plugin in the Plugins page …

-You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your dashboard menu …
+You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from the main menu …

 This brings up the plugin’s Visualizer Library settings …